-Dr. Lou W. Kasias, Graduate Program Director Catawba College 2300 West Innes Street Salisbury, NC 28144-2488 Telephone - 704- 637-4461 or 4462 1-800-CATAWBA FAX - 704-637-4732 E-mail - lakasias@catawba.edu jvsnider@catawba.edu
+Dr. Rhonda Truitt, Graduate Program Director Catawba College 2300 West Innes Street Salisbury, NC 28144-2488 Telephone - 704- 637-4461 or 4468 1-800-CATAWBA FAX - 704-637-4732

+E-mail - rltruitt@catawba.edu jvsnider@catawba.edu

 - 2. Submit the following directly to the Graduate Program Director or to the Department Administrative Assistant: - a. two official transcripts from each college/university attended (These should be mailed from the institution directly to the Department of Teacher Education, Catawba College.) - b. the completed application forms, the health history and immunization form and documents, and the \$25.00 application fee - c. a copy of the National Teacher Examination (NTE) scores, PRAXIS scores, or test scores used by other states and accepted by the State of North Carolina for reciprocal licensing; - d. a copy of the applicant's teacher's license - e. three references from individuals who have direct knowledge of the applicant's academic and/or professional performance (reference forms accompany the application form).
-At least one form should be completed by the applicant's principal or assistant principal. - Request an appointment through the office of the Director of the Graduate Program for an admission interview.
+At least one form should be completed by the applicant's principal or assistant principal. - f. a brief statement on a separate sheet of paper (not more than one page) concerning your reason for wanting to pursue graduate study.
+Include any information concerning work experiences and/or service through professional organizations which you feel would be helpful to the admission screening committee.
+Enclose the essay with your application - Request an appointment through the office of the Director of the Graduate Program for an admission interview.